-• Wood, J. (2020).
+- Wood, J. (2020).
 Interpersonal Communication: Everyday Encounters (9th ed.).
 Boston, MA: Cengage.
-ISBN: 978-0357032947

-- Wrench, J. S., Punranunt-Carter, N. M., Thweatt, K. S. (2020).
-Interpersonal Communication: A Mindful Approach to Relationships.
-Retrieved from https://textbooks.opensuny.org/interpersonal-communication-a-mindful-approach-to-relationships/.
-License: Attribution-NonCommercial-ShareAlike CC BY-NC-SA - o This is a free, open access textbook.
-It will be linked in our Canvas course, no purchase necessary.
+ISBN: 978-0357032947 - Wrench, J. S., Punranunt-Carter, N. M., Thweatt, K. S. (2020).
+Interpersonal Communication: A Mindful Approach to • Relationships.
+Retrieved from https://textbooks.opensuny.org/interpersonal-communication-a-mindful-approach-torelationships/.
+License: Attribution-NonCommercial-ShareAlike CC BY-NC-SA 0 - This is a free, open access textbook.
+It will be linked in our Canvas course, no purchase necessary. - As a hybrid online course, this course requires reliable and regular access to technology, including but not limited to a • device capable of accessing our learning management system, Canvas, as well as reliable internet access and audio & video recording capabilities.